alfrepo/blog/content/docs/notes/article00006.md

 - Status: <!-- {Draft | Proposed | Accepted | Rejected | Deprecated } -->
 - Dependency: <!-- {none | amends | amended by | supersedes | superseded by | related to} if dependency(ies) exist to other ADRs, put also [title](link) -->
 - Derived from: <!-- Put the link to the super ADR from which this one has been derived.
 1 or many links, also as subordinate list possible-->
-- Decision for: <!-- Put the link to the Requirements (RTC/Jazz work items).
+- Decision for: <!-- Put the link to the Requirements (Backlog work items).
 Depending on level: Epic, capability, feature.
 1 or many links, also as subordinate list possible-->

 <!-- ADR_META_END -->